hubgit122/Quantitative-Analysis/README.md

    The syntax file used by the formula parser.

-   The formula is a LALR(1) language.
+   The formula is an LALR(1) language.

 ### 2. **libs** Directory
 Libraries required.